Timahoe is a small, quiet village in County Laois, 12 km south of Portlaoise on the R426 road, near the famous Electric Picnic town of Stradbelly.

 The unique carved door makes it the most elegant round tower in Ireland.
 Nobody knows why the Timahoe monks carved such a beautiful door.

 Near the tower there is a contemporary sculpture by the artist from Laois – Michael Burke.
 A sculpture entitled Mochua’s Desk depicts Saint Mochua and his three animals in the famous story of the Saint.
 The rooster that woke him up, the mouse that bit his ear when he fell asleep while praying, and the fly that landed on Mochua’s head while reading his prayers.

 In the old days, the round tower of Timahoe was a beacon for travelers looking for a monastery.
 Currently, it is the biggest attraction of this quiet village.

-There are about eighty round towers across Ireland, not all of them preserved, while in County Carlow only one in St. Mullins and it’s only 1 meter of preserved wall.
+In Ireland about 120 round towers are thought once to have existed; most are in ruins, while eighteen to twenty are almost perfect.
+While in County Carlow only one round tower can be found in St. Mullins and it’s only 1 meter of preserved wall.

 Location of Timahoe Round Tower: